 Industry Structure & Developments and Opportunities & Outlook

-The Indian tourism and hospitality industry has emerged as one of the key drivers ofgrowth among the services sector in India.
+The Indian tourism and hospitality industry has emerged as one of the key drivers ofgrowth among the service sector in India.
 Tourism in India has significant potentialconsidering the rich cultural and historical heritage variety in ecology terrains andplaces of natural beauty spread across the country.
 Another factor is India's emergence asa destination to avail world class medical facilities at competitive cost.

 Threats Risks and Concerns